DISEASE/DISORDER:

 Available or current treatment guidelines

-All treatments focus on treating comorbidities and associated complications, not curative.
-The reader is referred to the health supervision guidelines per American Academy of Pediatrics regarding various screening and referrals as necessary.
-6
+Management of DS is focused on treating comorbidities and associated complications, not curative.
+The reader is referred to the health supervision guidelines per American Academy of Pediatrics regarding various screening and referrals as necessary.8

 Early childhood intervention programs and outpatient therapies may be necessary, depending on individual need.
 School-based therapies address only educationally relevant goals and are utilized to ensure community integration.
 Short courses of intensive outpatient therapy can be used to address specific changes in overall functional status.